Stephen-Mhuli/TodoApp/README.md

 # TodoApp
-my TODO list app with react native
+## Simple TODO app with react native

  Practicing  the basics like core components like Text, View, StyleSheet, Button, ScrollView, FlatList, TouchableOpacity and TextInput.